tact-lang/pitaya/docs/SPECIFICATION.md

 No complex reporting engine - just structured data users can process with familiar tools.

-The results philosophy: make it clear what was produced and how to use it.
-The orchestrator's job ends at branch creation - users decide what to merge.
+Results aim to make it clear what was produced and how to use it.
+The orchestrator's job ends at branch creation; users decide what to merge.

 ## 7.7 Platform Support